o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ### Assertion Messages

 By default test assertions output a terse message about the compared values.
 To help someone quickly understand a failure in the future, add a human-readable message.
-This can also include more context about other variables:
+To assist in debugging, the assertion messages can also include information about other variables:

 ```cpp
 TEST(WaterTests, LeakChecker_WaterAdded_DoesNotLeak)